dingkaihua/gender_gaps_and_behavior_difference/README.md

 A pre-trained DNN is inside the foler `trained_emotion_model'

 # Gender information recovery
-A gender information inference method is included
+A gender information inference method is included inside the foler `how_to_recovre_gender_information'